 However, because Hedonisia is primarily an eco-tourist community with 'normal' volunteers and guests, we do not host any sex positive events or workshops at the community.

 It is our long term goal to bring more of Portlandia's magic to Hedonisia!
-As part of that slow process, the Community Director, Mojo lives part of the year at our micro-community in Portland and is a volunteer and blogger at Sex Positive Portland.
+As part of that process, the Community Director, Mojo lives much of the year at our Micro-Community in Portland and is a volunteer and blogger at Sex Positive Portland.

 Our commitment to Ecofeminism is evident in the Hedo Portfolio of Feminist Entrepreneur web projects dealing with the matters of reproductive rights and eco-friendly natural birth control as well as other eco-feminist principles we practice on the community.